-Retraining Tax Credits are subject to program requirements as outlined in O.C.G.A. § 48-7-40.5.
-For a detailed guide on these credits, visit GeorgiaQuickStart.org/econdev/retrain.html.
+Film, Television and Interactive Entertainment Tax Credits are subject to program requirements as outlined in O.C.G.A. § 48-7-40.26.
+Musical and Theatrical Performance Tax Credits are subject to program requirements as outlined in O.C.G.A. § 48-7-40.32.

+For more information, visit Georgia.org/Film.